DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 As the players proceed past the pit trap, read:

 <div class="description">
 <p>The road continues, bending again as the trees begin to pull back from the path.
 Not far from the road, amidst a small grove of berry-bearing bushes stands an old stone stele standing just under six feet in height.
-It stands within a circle of old, cracked cobblestones, and seems to bear some kind of carving.
+It stands within a circle of old, cracked cobblestones, and seems to bear some kind of carving.</p>
 </div>

 If the players choose to investigate the slab, they find that it bears a carving of a wolf over an engraved three-pointed star.
 (The slab is an ancient monument to the Huntress, and the three-pointed star the symbol of the Ladies Three.
 Unlike the other three slabs in Barovia, there is no lichen or moss on this monument, which is ordinarily well-maintained by the Martikovs.
 Although the Martikovs don't remember the names or natures of the Ladies of the Fanes, they retain a strong respect for Barovia's old gods.)